shopsys/shopsys/docs/upgrade/upgrade-instructions-for-entities-simplification.md

         - add `OrderFacade` from the DIC
         - remove `OrderItemPriceCalculation`, `OrderItemFactoryInterface` and `OrderPriceCalculation`
     - you can see the test class on [Github](https://github.com/shopsys/project-base/blob/v8.0.0/tests/ShopBundle/Functional/Model/Order/OrderFacadeEditTest.php)
-- remove the following tests from `Tests\FrameworkBundle\Unit\Model\Customer\UserTest` and create new `Tests\ShopBundle\Functional\Model\Customer\CustomerFacadeTest` class that will test the behavior
+- create new `Tests\ShopBundle\Functional\Model\Customer\CustomerFacadeTest` class that will test the behavior of `CustomerFacade`:
-(you can copy paste the class from [Github](https://github.com/shopsys/project-base/blob/v8.0.0/tests/ShopBundle/Functional/Model/Customer/CustomerFacadeTest.php))
     - `testChangeEmailToExistingEmailButDifferentDomainDoNotThrowException()`
     - `testCreateNotDuplicateEmail()`
     - `testCreateDuplicateEmail()`
     - `testCreateDuplicateEmailCaseInsentitive()`
+    - you can copy paste the class from [Github](https://github.com/shopsys/project-base/blob/v8.0.0/tests/ShopBundle/Functional/Model/Customer/CustomerFacadeTest.php)